shreeyasharda/shreeyasharda.github.io/_pages/about.md

   - /about.html
 ---

-Through this Portfolio, My goal is to give future employers, advisors, and other collaborators a snapshot of my technical and soft skills.
+My goal is to give future employers, advisors, and other collaborators a snapshot of my technical and soft skills.

 About Me